qingkuai-js/create-qingkuai/templates/js/README.md

 # QingKuai + Vite

 This template should help get you started developing with QingKuai in Vite.
-Check out the [QingKuai docs](https://qingkuai.dev/guide) to learn more.
+Check out the [QingKuai docs](https://qingkuai.dev) to learn more.

-Learn more about IDE Support for QingKuai in the [QingKuai Docs Scaling up Guide](https://qingkuai.dev/guide/scaling-up).
+Learn more about IDE Support for QingKuai in the [QingKuai Language Features Guide](https://qingkuai.dev/misc/language-features.html).